valentin-velev29/DLSS-24-GPT-2-Project/README.md

 Nore that since we used PyTorch to fine-tune GPT-2 Medium, the Inference API on Hugging Face does not work.

 ## Data
 In the folder [Data](https://github.com/valentin-velev29/DLSS-24-Project-Replication-Material/tree/main/Data), we have made available our four main datasets.
 The remaining datasets are available on [Synology Cloud](https://T34278926.quickconnect.to/d/s/ziemTGVVHGhyI6UHtWm7P9qA4fkL730m/d_yA3FB3AKlZC2PuJi0EphdTXlMTogjB-K7Ug0fCgmws ).
+Below you will find a brief overview of all files in the folder:

 * [preprocessed_reviews.csv](): ...
 * [topic_modeling_results.csv](): ...